Lissy93/dashy/docs/privacy.md

 If you need to monitor bugs yourself, then you can [self-host your own Sentry Server](https://develop.sentry.dev/self-hosted/), and use it by setting `appConfig.sentryDsn` to your Sentry instances [Data Source Name](https://docs.sentry.io/product/sentry-basics/dsn-explainer/), then just enable error reporting in Dashy.

+---

+### Themes
+Certain themes may use external assets (such as fonts or images).
+Currently, this only applies the Adventure theme.

+---

 ### Widgets

 Dashy supports [Widgets](/docs/widgets.md) for displaying dynamic content.
-The following widgets make external data requests:
+Below is a list of all widgets that make external data requests, along with the endpoint they call and a link to the Privacy Policy of that service.

 - **[Weather](/docs/widgets.md#weather)** and **[Weather Forecast](/docs/widgets.md#weather-forecast)**: `https://api.openweathermap.org`
     - [OWM Privacy Policy](https://openweather.co.uk/privacy-policy)